Get tested for COVID-19

 Order a free COVID-19 test on the NHS website or call 119.

-If you are unable to order a test, or test at your place of work or study you can collect rapid test kits from 65a Basinghall Street.
+If you are unable to order a test, or test at your place of work or study you can collect rapid test kits from the COVID-19 Test Site Aldermanbury, London, EC2V 7HH.
 There is no need to book to collect your kits.
 If you develop coronavirus symptoms, a Lateral Flow Test will not be suitable.
 If you are due to have a Lateral Flow Test and develop symptoms you must not attend the centre.

-The testing site at Guildhall Yard (between 2.30 and 8pm) is handing out rapid home testing kits.
-There is no need to book to collect your kits from Guildhall Yard.
+The testing site at the COVID-19 Test Site Aldermanbury, London, EC2V 7HH (between 7.30am and 5pm) is handing out rapid home testing kits.
+There is no need to book to collect your kits from the COVID-19 Test Site Aldermanbury, London, EC2V 7HH.

 Get tests for your employees